willjleong/meteor-starter/README.md

-Meteor Starter
+Meteor Starter (Pure Javascript)
 ==============

 A Meteor boilerplate with a lot packed in.
 Written in Coffeescript.
+Converted to Pure Javascript for non-coffee drinkers

 [Demo](http://starter.meteor.com) - For admin, log in with: `starter@meteorfactory.io` and `meteorrocks`